RobinTTY/LearningCollection/website/docs/Web/React/Hooks/useRef.md

 ## Common uses

+There are a few good use cases for refs:

+- Managing focus, text selection, or media playback
+- Triggering imperative animations
+- Integrating with third-party DOM libraries

+**You should avoid using refs for anything that can be done declaratively.**

+For example, instead of exposing `open()` and `close()` methods on a Dialog component, pass an `isOpen` prop to it.

 ### Reference a DOM element (access a child imperatively)

 The most common use case for refs in React is to reference a DOM element.
 Because of how common this use case is every DOM element has a `ref` property you can use for setting a ref to that element.
 For example, if you wanted to focus an input element whenever a button was clicked you could use a ref to do that: